DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 The code above printed some of the full rows with over 50% missing values.
 Rows with indices 2, 8, 38, 220 were selected just to visualise some of the flagged rows and decide the steps to take.
 - After doing some research on World Bank Data website, and on the internet, for the missing rows, no data could be found for number of arrivals for these countries.
 - For example for 'Afghanistan', it can be seen there is no data available on World Bank Data: https://data.worldbank.org/indicator/ST.INT.ARVL?locations=AF.
-- If later averages and calculations need to be done, countries with more than 50% of missing data will not be useful or accurate to represent countries over the relatively large time scale of years available.
+- If later averages and calculations need to be done, countries with more than 50% of missing data will not be useful or accurate to represent countries over the relatively large timescale of years available.
 - Therefore, due to the above reasons, these country rows were decided to be dropped.
 <br/>
 <br/>